onnx/turnkeyml/docs/coverage.md

 ### Gathering Results

-To gather results, cd into the test folder on `toolchain\test` and call `coverage run` on each of the tests as shown below.
+To gather results, cd into the test folder on `REPO_ROOT/test` and call `coverage run` on each of the tests as shown below.

 ```
 coverage run --data-file=.coverage_unit -m unittest unit.py